awtproject/InteractiveASL/README.md

 ## Deployment

-Once the installation is properly done the steps for runnig the app locally are the following:
+Once the installation is properly done the steps for running the app locally are the following:

 1. On the 'root folder' open a comand window and run the following command: